Estimating the mass of galactic components using machine learning algorithms: Introduction

-This paper is structured as follows: Section \ref{sec: Data} presents and analyses the content of Guo's galaxy catalogue to determine the correlation between input features and output predictions, emphasizing their importance during the training stage.
-Following this, Section \ref{sec: Implementation of the ML algorithms} introduces the machine learning algorithms considered in this work and explores their dependency on variations in different parameters.
-Subsequently, in Section \ref{sec: Testing the algorithms performance}, we analyze the performance of each algorithm.
-Then, in Section \ref{sec: Testing the algorithms using SPARC data}, we apply the trained methods to predict masses of components in observed galaxies from the Sloan Digital Sky Survey \citep{SDSS} database.
-This allows us to derive various scaling relations commonly studied in the literature.
-Finally, we draw some conclusions in section \ref{sec: conclusions}.
+This paper is structured as follows: Section \ref{sec: Data} presents and analyses the content of Guo's galaxy catalogue to determine the correlation between input features and output predictions, emphasising their importance during the training stage.
+Following this, Section~\ref{sec: Implementation of the ML algorithms} introduces the ML algorithms considered in this work and explores their dependency on variations in different parameters.
+Subsequently, in Section \ref{sec: Testing the algorithms performance}, we analyse the performance of each algorithm and the percent error of the predictions.
+Then, in Section \ref{sec: Testing the algorithms using SDSS data}, we apply the trained methods to predict masses of components in observed galaxies from the Sloan Digital Sky Survey \citep{SDSS} database.
+We derive various scaling relations commonly studied in the literature and identify the regions where the predictions are more accurate.
+Finally, we draw some conclusions in Section \ref{sec: conclusions}.